Snowdrift.coop Community Guidelines

 No posting of completely off-topic items or of repeated links or statements outside of appropriate context.

-Although we welcome lighthearted and casual communication, sexual references may make people feel uncomfortable and have no place in anything relevant to Snowdrift.coop.
+While we welcome lighthearted and casual communication, sexual references can make people feel uncomfortable and have no place in anything relevant to Snowdrift.coop.

 No hostile communication